NikolaiRadke/Noko/README.md

 The DIY-**NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKO/tree/master/NEWS.md).

-**26.04.2018** - The 3D printable casing is ready!
-Stay tuned for a new 2.0 repository!
+**30.04.2018** - Right now i am working on the new NOKO_2 repository.
+When it is ready, this repro will only focus on version 2 NOKO - which certainly will maintained for a while.

 ![NOKO Orange](http://www.nikolairadke.de/NOKO/noko_echt.png)